facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.0.x/Video_Id_Component.md

 - The size of the texts is similarly initialized in the dimensions variable with a dictionary, having as value a **CGFloat** with the desired size.

 ### 8.3 Customizing the time between screens
-To modify the time spent on each recording screen, the value of the time parameter (in ms) of the EnvironmentVideoIdData must be modified:
+To modify the time spent on each recording screen, the value of the time parameter (in ms) of the VideoIDConfigurationData must be modified:

-`EnvironmentVideoIdData(time = TIME IN MS)`.
+`VideoIDConfigurationData(time = TIME IN MS)`.

 It will always be the minimum 5000.